-This week I received a rather urgent letter from a longtime friend whose wife died recently.
-They both seemed so well when I saw them together in late August.
-Her illness, rapid decline, and death were a shock to her family, especially to her dear husband.
-In his evident distress he asked for a recommendation on what he might read or do to get over his grief.
-The tone of his request was intense, the outpouring of his mind and heart read as agitated and chaotic.
-And although he didn’t really identify his problem in the letter, it seems he’s trying to speed grieve.
-He wants to know how to be over his pain, what to do to make his loss stop hurting.
-He wants to be done with his grief - right now.
+I received a rather urgent letter from a longtime friend whose wife died.
+They both seemed quite well the last time I saw them together.
+Her sudden illness, rapid decline, and death were a shock to her family, especially to her husband.
+From a place of deep distress, he asked for a recommendation on what he might read or do to get over his grief.
+The tone of his request was intense, the outpouring of his mind and heart read as agitation and chaos.
+In the letter, he did not specifi his problem, but clearly he was trying to speed grieve.
+He wanted to know how to make the pain stop hurting.
+He wanted to be done with grief—right now.

-My first thought was this – slow down and take a breath.
-One of the anomalies of grief is that it will not be rushed.
-Really, there’s no such thing as speed grieving.
+My first thought was this—slow down and take a breath.
+Grief will not be rushed.
+In truth, there is no such thing as speed grieving.
 Poet Henry Taylor wrote, “He that lacks time to mourn, lacks time to mend.”
-To get better, to mend, and finally recover from our grief - even if we never completely heal from the loss of our loved one – we must do the work of grief.
-And the truth is, grief is work.
-It’s lonely work and, for some of us, very arduous work.
-It’s anything but once-over-lightly, speedy work.
+Even if we never completely heal from the death of our loved one, to get better, to mend, and finally to recover from grief we must do the work of grief.
+Grief is lonely and at times very arduous work.
+For some, it is work just to get through each day.
+Grief is anything but once-over-lightly, get-it-done quickly work.

-I remember sitting in my reading chair a few days after Leighton died consciously aware that I was in shock – I was dazed by the full force and effect of his death and realized in that moment that I was going to have to go through grief.
-I knew instinctively that there was no way around it, and though I had no idea that pain and sorrow could be so deep or last so long, I knew that the road ahead would be long and hard.
-And over many months that turned slowly into years, I worked at grief – it was hard work, thankless work, yet work that was critical to my very survival.
+While sitting in my reading chair a few days after my husband died, I realized that I was in shock.
+I was dazed by the full force and effect of his death.
+In that moment I knew that I was going to have to go through grief.
+I knew as well that there was no way around grief, and that the road ahead would be long and hard.
+I had no idea that pain and sorrow could be so deep or last so long.
+Over several months that slowly turned into years, I worked at grief.
+It was hard work, thankless work, yet work that was critical to my own survival.

-And so, dear friend, breathe, pray, find some solitude, slow down, listen to your heart, “Be still, and know that I am God” (Psalm 46:10 NRSV).
+And so, dear friend, the answer to your letter is this—slow down, breathe, pray, grieve, listen to your heart, “Be still, and know that I am God” (Psalm 46:10 NRSV).

 Why are you cast down, O my soul, and why are you disquieted within me?
 Hope in God; for I shall again praise him, my help and my God.